PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Grid system(Bootstrap) :
     - Grid system is working as intended sucessuflly changing amount of collumns on smaller devices making website fully responsive.

+- Contact form :
+    - The form is working as intended.
+    - The form is successfully redirecting the user to the "thank you" page.
+    - Submit button is working correctly.
+    - The form is looking good on smaller devices.